Professional wrestling holds: Cloverleaf with armlock

 An armlock variation of the cloverleaf that is similar to a single leg Boston crab with armlock.
 This hold begins with an opponent lying face up on the mat.
 The attacking wrestler then seizes one of their arms and proceeds to walk over the opponent while continuing to hold the arm, forcing the opponent to turn over onto their stomach.
 The wrestler then kneels down on the opponent's back, locking the opponent's arm behind their knee in the process.
 The wrestler then reaches over and bends one leg so that the shin is behind the knee of the straight leg and places the ankle of the straight leg in their armpit.
 With the same arm, the wrestler reaches around the ankle and through the opening formed by the legs and locks their hands together as in a cloverleaf.
 The wrestler then pulls back so as to stretch the legs, back, and neck of the opponent while keeping the arm trapped.

 Inverted cloverleaf

 In this variation of a cloverleaf instead of turning around when turning the opponent over, the wrestler faces the same direction as the opponent to squat and lean forward to apply more pressure to the legs, spine, and abdomen.
 Also known as the Gorilla Clutch, named for Shuji Kondo's King Kong-themed signature move names.
 A body scissors version exists as well.
-Rhea Ripley uses a standing version of this maneuver.
+Rhea Ripley uses a standing version of this maneuver called the Prism Lock.